In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 extern "C" int do_something(int a, int b) noexcept;Type Definitions

-If custom structs or classes are used in the interface, their memory layout must be explicit.
+If we use custom structs or classes in an interface, their memory layout must be well-defined.

 // 完整的结构体声明,编译器能确定其大小和内存布局